ppotter50/HelpDeskTraining/index.md

 - Under "Help & Support" on the left hand side there is a link to the CAEN "Service Status" page, this will provide you with an up-to-date list of any outages or degraded services CAEN is currently aware of
 - Under the same section is a link to "News & Announcements," here is where you can see information about all of the major changes coming to CAEN.
 This will often be a great place to refer people when they are confused about or unaware of a change in CAENs operations

-_Note: Since this is a public site, you can send links to this site to customers to help explain things to the customer._
+_Note: Since this is a public site, you can send links to this site to customers to help explain things to the customer._<p><details>